-The Workshops are interdisciplinary gatherings of 15-20 experts (primarily academic but can include government, community and private sector representatives, as well as at least two early career researchers) who meet for two days to discuss and debate an issue of contemporary importance to the social sciences and/or public policy.
+The workshops are interdisciplinary gatherings of around 20 experts, primarily academic, but often also including government, community, and private sector representatives, as well as at least two early career researchers.
+They meet for two days to discuss and debate an issue of contemporary importance to the social sciences and public policy.

-The Workshop Program has been recognised as providing an important arena for intellectual exchange and innovation, a mechanism for exploring linkages between research and policy, and as a valuable means of supporting early career researchers.
-An indirect, but valuable, outcome of the program has been the establishment of many continuing research collaborations and networks, often multi-disciplinary in nature.
+The Workshop Program provides a valuable arena for intellectual exchange and innovation, a mechanism for exploring connections between research and policy, and a means of supporting early career researchers.
+The program also helps establish and develop research collaborations and networks.

-Workshop events are by invitation only and are not open to the public, although a report is produced on the outcome of the workshop and most workshops result in a publication.
+Workshop attendance is by invitation only.
+So workshops are not open to the public—although an analytical summary is produced on the outcome of the workshop and published on the website.
+Additionally, most workshops result in a publication.